giansalvo/segmentation/README.md

 ```
 # Credits

-Project inspired and adapted from original code and article by Yann Leguilly:
+This project was inspired and adapted from original code and article by Yann Leguilly:
 - https://yann-leguilly.gitlab.io/post/2019-12-14-tensorflow-tfdata-segmentation/
 - https://github.com/dhassault/tf-semantic-example